viktorstrate/create-react-express-app/README.md

 # Install dependencies, for both the server and the client
 $ npm install && cd client && npm install

+# Make sure you are in the project root
+$ cd ..

 # Start the server for development
 $ npm start
 ```